kairosinc/Kairos-SDK-PHP/README.md

 1. [Create your free developer account](https://www.kairos.com/signup)
 2. Log into the Kairos Developer Dashboard
 3. Create an application and copy your **App Id** & **App Key**
-3. Paste them into the constructor method in example.php
+3. Paste them into the constructor method in one of the example scripts.
 4. Run the script in your **browser** and wait for the response.